-Jonathan Andreas, assistant professor of economics, joined the faculty in 2007.
-He was previously employed by the University of Illinois at Chicago as an adjunct professor and Web master.
-Andreas graduated from Grinnell College with a bachelor s degree in American studies before continuing his education at the University of Illinois where he received his master s degree in economics and is currently working on his doctorate.
+Jonathan Andreas joined the faculty in 2007 and is an associate professor of economics.
+He was previously employed by the University of Illinois as a professor and by the University of Chicago as webmaster.
+Andreas graduated from Grinnell College with a bachelor’s degree in American studies and spent several years traveling and working in Asia and Latin America before getting his doctorate in economics at the University of Illinois at Chicago.
 Contact him at AndreasJ@bluffton.edu

 Daniel Berger has been a professor of chemistry since 2001.
 He has his Ph.
-D. from Washington University in St. Louis, Missouri, and has published various scholarly articles.
-Contact him at email@example.com
+D. from Washington University in St. Louis, Mo., and has published various scholarly articles.
+Contact him at firstname.lastname@example.org

 Daune Bollenbacher has served as a part-time instructor in mathematics and education at Bluffton University since 1995.
 Very active in the mathematics education profession, he served as president of the Ohio Council of Teachers of Mathematics (OCTM) 1998-2000, as state contest director of OCTM 1993-2003, and currently as historian of OCTM.
 For 30 years he taught high school math and coached varsity sports and/ or quiz bowl teams and was named Mathematics Teacher of the Year in Ohio in 1991.
 In 2002 he received the Christofferson-Fawcett Award for achievements and outstanding service to Ohio Mathematics Educators and Students.
 A graduate of Miami Universtiy, he holds a master's in mathematics from Northwestern University.
 He is a frequent civic, business, school and church after-dinner speaker, combining nostalgia with comedy for audiences of all ages.
 Contact him at email@example.com